zilongwang123/LeaVe/README.md

 ## The running example from paper

-1. In the configuration file `config/$TARGET.yaml`, change the value of the `yosysPath` option to point to the Yosys's executable in your machine, e.g., `yosys-root-path/yosys`.
+1. In the configuration file `config/RE.yaml`, change the value of the `yosysPath` option to point to the Yosys's executable in your machine.

 2. Run the tool with the command `python3 source/cli.py config/RE.yaml`.